buildwithjasim/buildwithjasim/README.md

 ### 🧑‍💼 About Me
 I’m a passionate full stack developer specializing in the MERN (MongoDB, Express, React, Node.js) stack.
 I love building clean, scalable, and performance-driven web applications.
-Currently open to collaborations and exciting opportunities in full-stack development.
+Currently open to collaborations and exciting opportunities in Mern-stack development.

 ---